Hyperion-Dev-Studio/Privacy_Policies/SkyBook_Privacy_Policy.md

 # Privacy Policy

-Last updated: 2023-11-27
+Last updated: 2025-10-03

-LogiQuiz ("the app") is developed by Hyperion Dev Studio.
+SkyBook ("the app") is developed by Hyperion Dev Studio.
 This policy describes how the app collects and uses information when you use it.

 ## Information We Collect